 One of the (optional) benefits for those who become a patron of my work is to be featured here on this page.
-Many of the patrons who choose this feature are writers themselves.
-Scroll down to read all about them and their achievements.
-To become a patron yourself, go here
+Scroll down to read all about my patrons and their achievements.
+To become a patron, go here

 Poetry Patrons (alphabetical order)